Business prohibition

 A business prohibition is a prohibition issued by a court that prohibits an individual from holding a position of responsibility in a corporation.
 Business prohibitions are given as punishments and as preemptive measures following aggravated offences while in office, such as false accounting, or gross neglect of duties.
+This may include being "Banned from being a director".
 The objective is to ascertain public trust in corporations: if the offender's actions are liable to damage the trust of debtors, partners or other parties of contracts, a business prohibition is issued.

 An individual with a business prohibition may not found or run any sort of a corporation, be in a corporate executive board, be employed as a CEO or even use one's powers as a stock owner, even by proxy.
 If a proxy agrees to circumvent the prohibition, he may be convicted as an accessory to a crime.